 1. Define your business goals

 Outlining the purpose or objectives is the first and foremost part of the chatbot strategy.
-Visualizing the best-case scenario for the audience and what actions you want them to take to create the experience.
+Visualizing the best-case scenario for the audience and what actions you want them to take to create the experience is the way to leverage chatbot benefits for your business.

 Usually, businesses deploy bots to drive sales, automate support, or improve the brand’s online presence.
 In particular, you should also align your chatbot strategy with your customers’ needs.